grmlin/gremlinjs-website/src/api.md

 GremlinJS includes some useful extensions.
 If the browser supports the extension, it will automatically be available for all your gremlins.

-## Interests
+## Interests (PubSub)
 Pub Sub extension that allows gremlins to interact with each other by dispatching messages.

-**Requirements:** None, `Interests` works always.

 ### About Interests
+The interests extension works always, there are no additional dependencies.
-To use interests, there must be a gremlin emitting messages, and another one, subscribed to these messages.
+To use interests, there must be a gremlin emitting messages and another one that subscribed to these messages.

 Dispatching messages is as easy as writing [`gremlin.emit()`](#abstractgremlin-emit).
 Every gremlin in the document that [defines an interest](#abstractgremlin-interests) for this message, will be informed and a callback gets called.

+#### Why do I need this?
+Gremlins are components, self-contained and isolated.
+But sometimes it's really useful when these components can talk to each other.
+Think of a gremlin that asks the user for his [`geolocation`](http://devdocs.io/dom/window.navigator.geolocation).
+There may be other gremlins in the page, that rely on this information.
+Emit a message with a new location and all other (listening)  gremlins will be informed.

 ### AbstractGremlin.interests
 An Object defining message types the gremlin will be listening to and callbacks handling those messages.